 The following ten tips will help rental property owners avoid common mistakes.

-Getting these things right will reduce the risk of failing an ATO audit and save the investor time and money
+Getting these things right will reduce the risk of failing an ATO audit and save you time and money.

 1. Keeping the right records

 You must have evidence of your income and expenses so you can claim everything you are entitled to.
 Capital gains tax may apply when you sell your rental property.
 So keep records over the period you own the property and for five years from the date you sell the property.